lazzarello/graphql_coding_quiz/README.md

 Another concern is queue scalability.
 Because this is an exercise, the easiest way to get an in-memory queue was to lean on the websocket library.
 That gives us a small buffer in the event the app server is down but the data consumer service is running.
 A better way would be to introduce a message queue, I'm fond of ZeroMQ (but I've most recently deployed RabbitMQ) and rather than saving the messages to the program's memory, it would publish a message and zmq would subscribe to that source.

 To further simplify things, Pub/Sub and topic based queues would be good for future improvements.
 The temperature readings would publish directly to the queue and the subscription microservice would pull off that queue.
 The function that calls the GraphQL mutation would then subscribe to that queue topic and use the same write method to persist data.

+## Production deployment

+I set up the Django web app to use guinicorn and the broker uses asyncio which should be good for a while...

+I'd like to scale this out with Kubernetes, where I would have a number of deployments using the internal DNS to communicate as services rather than the docker-compose host network like in this example.

+* Django webapp backed by a relational database
+* A message queue
+* The measurement reading
+* The measurement consumer
+* A front end load balancer for all the javascript I didn't demonstrate for this quiz

 ## Opinions on This Journey